arpitk92/arpit92.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Only If They Could Die
+title: Only If He Could Die
 ---

 The world is full of stories.
 In any time or place everyone is a part of their own tales.
 But some stories become so eternal that they are remembered even after their time passes away.